denoland/deno_lint/README.md

 ### Files

-To ignore whole file `// deno-lint-ignore-file` directive should placed at the top of the file.
+To ignore whole file use `// deno-lint-ignore-file` directive at the top of the file.

 ```ts
 // deno-lint-ignore-file